growr-xyz/growr-documentation/specification/8-6-reference.md

    </td>
    <td>detect
    </td>
-   <td>Process detected payment and call a method for new event
+   <td>Process detected payment and call a method for the new event
    </td>
   </tr>
   <tr>